simonw/datasette-css-properties/README.md

 Extremely experimental Datasette output plugin using CSS properties, inspired by [Custom Properties as State](https://css-tricks.com/custom-properties-as-state/) by Chris Coyier.

+More about this project: [APIs from CSS without JavaScript: the datasette-css-properties plugin](https://simonwillison.net/2021/Jan/7/css-apis-no-javascript/)

 ## Installation

 Install this plugin in the same environment as Datasette.